Kanjirito/simple-manga-downloader/README.md

 **Warning:**
 *Using a custom name when downloading multiple manga at once will cause overwriting of the files since all of them will be assigned the same name*

-Download a manga from the tracked list by index:
+Download a manga from the tracked list by index or title:
 ```
-SMD down 1 3 5
+SMD down 1 "tracked title" 5
 ```

-Download manga without asking for any input:
+Download manga without asking for any input (in case of multiple groups it will choose the alphabetically first one):
 ```
 SMD down manga_url -i
 SMD down manga_url --ignore_input